Gusi/docs.everlaps.com/docs/en/user-guide/races.md

 ##### Actions

-- &fa-search; **(Search)**: Performs a search among the drivers not registered showing those whose data fields (Name, Surname, Nick name, etc...) match totally or partially with the text introduced in the search field.
+- :fontawesome-solid-magnifying-glass: **(Search)**: Performs a search among the drivers not registered showing those whose data fields (Name, Surname, Nick name, etc...) match totally or partially with the text introduced in the search field.

 ---

-### &fa-th; Series
+### :fontawesome-solid-table-cells: Series

 ![Series](../img/series.png)